- Find an office

 The credit is available to individuals and their businesses.
 To qualify, you must:

-In addition, your modified adjusted gross income (MAGI) may not exceed:
+In addition, your modified adjusted gross income (MAGI) for the new vehicle credit may not exceed:

 You can use your MAGI from the year you take delivery of the vehicle, or the year before, whichever is less.
 If your MAGI is below the threshold in one of the two years, you can claim the credit.

-The credit is nonrefundable, so you can't get back more on the credit than you owe in taxes.
-You also can't apply any excess credit to future tax years, according to the IRS.
+The credit is nonrefundable, so you can't get back more of the credit than your tax.
+You also can't apply any excess unused credit to future tax years.

 The amount of the credit depends on when you placed the vehicle in service, or “took delivery,” regardless of purchase date.